This post has already been read 67 times!

-BAGUIO CITY – Some twenty three thousand seventeen jobs will be up for grabby job seekers during the institutionalized Labor Day jobs fair at the Baguio Convention Center on Monday, May 1, 2017.
+Some ten thousand four hundred nineteen local and overseas jobs will be up for grabs by jobseekers in the upcoming Labor Day jobs fair in the city to be held at the Baguio Convention Center on May 1, 2022.

 The available employment opportunities for jobseekers during the first face-to-face jobs fair after the Coronavirus Disease 2019 (COVID-19) pandemic will be composed of 5,712 overseas jobs and 4,707 local vacancies.